amandri/amandri.github.io/index.md

 ## About me

-I am a PhD candidate in Economics at the [University of Warwick](https://warwick.ac.uk/fac/soc/economics/).
-Warwick Website: [here](https://warwick.ac.uk/fac/soc/economics/staff/aandriollo/).
+I am an Assistant Professor at the [Finance Department](https://www.finance.dauphine.fr/en/) (DRM) at [Université Paris Dauphine - PSL](https://dauphine.psl.eu).
+I obtained my PhD in Economics from the University of Warwick in June 2025.
 My research lies at the intersection of econometrics, time series and financial econometrics, with a particular focus on asset returns and macroeconomic data.

-I will join the [Finance Department](https://www.finance.dauphine.fr/en/) at [Université Paris Dauphine - PSL](https://dauphine.psl.eu) as an Assistant Professor in September 2025.

-E-mail: amedeo.andriollo[at]warwick.ac.uk
+E-mail: amedeo.andriollo[at]dauphine.psl.eu

 ## Research